Minnesota Valley State Trail

 The hillsides and bluffs support oak forest and oak savanna remnants, as well as outstanding scenic overlooks.
 As the seasons unfold, you will find spring wildflowers, fall colors, abundant wildlife, and the ever-changing river landscape.

-You will need a horse pass if you will be horseback riding, a ski pass for cross-country skiing, and for snowmobiling, a snowmobile must be registered or have a snowmobile state trail sticker.
+You will need a horse pass if you will be horseback riding, and for snowmobiling, a snowmobile must be registered or have a snowmobile state trail sticker.
 No other fees or passes are required to use the trail.

 - In the area